Everything You Need to Know About Attending the 2025 Japanese GP

 Thanks to the meticulous and careful nature of Japanese culture, your trip to the Suzuka circuit is likely to be hassle-free and public transport will be highly dependable.
 If you’re using public transport, train is the best way of getting to the track.
 Ensuring you board the correct train can be a daunting task but staff at the train station will be able to help you if you are unsure.

 Taxis are also a safe and affordable way of making your way to and from the track and can be particularly helpful when public transport stops running late at night.
-Read more about using trains and various other forms of transport to get around during your trip to the 2024 Japanese Grand Prix here.
+Read more about using trains and various other forms of transport to get around during your trip to the 2025 Japanese Grand Prix.

 High Attendance Expected at Suzuka

-How Much Will a Trip to the 2024 Japanese Grand Prix Cost?
+How Much Will it Cost to Attend the 2025 Japanese Grand Prix?

-We estimate that the average fan will spend around $1,240 USD on a trip to the 2024 Japanese Grand Prix, including grandstand seats, a 3-night stay in a Nagoya hotel plus daily spending money.
-Check out our Budget Planner for the lowdown on what you can expect to spend on a trip to the 2024 Japanese Grand Prix.
+We estimate that the average fan will spend around $1,240 USD on a trip to the 2025 Japanese Grand Prix, including grandstand seats, a 3-night stay in a Nagoya hotel plus daily spending money.
+Read our Budget Planner for a full breakdown on what you can expect to spend on a trip to the 2025 Japanese Grand Prix.

 Trackside at Suzuka